tuftsdatalab/tuftsWorkshops/docs/tutorials/intro-to-r/project-management.md

 ## Data Principles

 When you deal with data treat it as read-only.
 Working with data files in something like excel can modify your original data source without any record of what was done to it.
 That being said, often times you will need to do some data cleaning.
 When you need to significantly modify your data source make a separate folder withing `data` for the `raw_data` and the `cleaned_data`.
 Also ensure that the scripts you used to clean the data are placed in a separate folder (e.g. `src/data_cleaning_scripts/`).
+Data that is generated from this raw data should be deposited in your `results` folder and should be treated as disposable.
+These files should be reproducible from your raw data using your scripts and are good candidate files to cut if you are getting low on storage.

 ## Script Management

+When performing analyses you'll note that some code blocks are useful in multiple scenarios.
+It is a good idea to store these reusable chunks in a separate folder to use in other analysis scripts.